Prince-71-Cloud/JsEnumeration/README.md

 ## 🚀 **OVERVIEW**

-**BULLETPROOF JS CRAWLER** is a next-generation, bulletproof JavaScript enumeration suite designed for red teams and bug bounty hunters.
+**JSCRAWLER** is a next-generation, bulletproof JavaScript enumeration suite designed for red teams and bug bounty hunters.
 This tool leverages multiple attack vectors to extract JavaScript files, endpoints, and potential secrets from web applications with maximum efficiency.

 ### 💀 **FEATURES**
 - **Multi-Tool Integration**: Combines `gau-tool`, `waybackurls`, `katana`, `hakrawler`, and `getJS`